DoESLiverpool/what-does-health-look-like/stretchsensor/Instructions.md

-# Connecting a Pressure Sensor
+# Connecting a Pressure Sensor to a Microbit

 You need the pair of wires with hoops soldered on the ends and the knitted stretch sensor.